-Widgets are no substitute for accessibility measures
+Overlays are not a substitute for accessibility measures

 Why a widget alone is not enough